eclipse-ibeji/freyja/adapters/mapping/grpc_mapping_adapter/README.md

 # gRPC Mapping Adapter

 The gRPC Mapping Adapter is intended to function as a "standard mapping adapter", enabling integration with other services that implement the appropriate APIs.
 This reduces the need for custom adapter implementations and facilitates integration with non-Rust solutions for other parts of the vehicle system.
 This library contains an implementation of the `MappingAdapter` trait from the contracts.
+This adapter also supports service discovery to integrate with service discovery systems such as [Chariott](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md).

 ## Contract